statisticspoland/sdg-indicators-pl/_posts/2012-12-27-api_en_krajowe_metadata.md

 lang: 'en'
 ---

-This method allows users to download data and metadata for all national indicators in English.
+This method allows users to download metadata for all national indicators in English.

 ### Parameters